rezwanh001/Generative-Adversarial-Networks-Tutorial/README.md

-# Generative-Adversarial-Network-Tutorial
+# Generative Adversarial Networks Tutorial:
-This is a blog on Generative Adversarial Network(GAN).
-This is invented by **Dr. Ian Goodfellow**.
+### This is a blog on Generative Adversarial Networks(GANs).
+This is invented by *Dr. Ian Goodfellow*.
+This blog has been wiritten on the basis of *Dr. Ian Goodfellow*'s and his book name is *Deep Learning*